linx-software/razor-templates-pdf-report/README.md

-# PDF-Reports
+# Razor Templates Examples including PDF Reports
-Generate PDF Reports in Linx using HTML templates and a small command-line tool called "wkhtmltopdf"
+This is a collection of example on how to use Razor Templates in Linx.
+This also inludes how to generate PDF Reports in Linx using HTML templates and a small command-line tool called "wkhtmltopdf"

 ## Overview

+Razor templates are a really easy way to create text-based models and populate them with data.
+It's really helpful with anything HTML, but can be used on normal text as well.
+In this sample there are 4 different ways to use Razor templates to create text using a template and models.
+Additionally, an example on how to create PDF reports.
 A very helpful feature of any system is to be able to automatically generate reports and forward it to users, either via Email, or on a site for download.
 There are a lot of technologies available for large report generation, i.e. SQL Reporting Services, Knowage, Crystal Reports etc. But they are mostly targeting large setups, and sometimes you just want a quick report without the hassle.

 Although Linx, by itself cannot create PDFs, with the help of some other tools, it’s really simple.